8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 • If you are a student, say an electrical engineering (chemical, software, etc) student who will mostly work with 2D models and ocassionally with 3D models.

-• If you are a CAD designer who CONSTANTLY moves from office to office because this thing is VERY VERY portable.
+• If you are a CAD designer who CONSTANTLY moves from office to office.

 Surface Pro 9